-A grade of C- or better is required for all prerequisite, required and Interprofessional Education (IPE) courses.
-A grade of C or better is required in nursing courses to complete the degree.
+A grade of C- or better is required in all prerequisite, required, and Interprofessional Education (IPE) courses.
+A grade of C or better is required in all nursing courses to complete the degree.

-Required courses (including IPE) may be repeated only one time whether repetition is due to withdrawal or academic failure.
-For courses that have both theory and clinical components, 80% of the grade is earned from testing, 20% of the grade is earned from clinical assignments unless otherwise noted in the syllabus.
-The percentage of clinical points earned will be added to the student's grade only if a 77% test average is attained.
+Required courses (including IPE) may be repeated only once, whether due to withdrawal or academic failure.

+For nursing courses that have both theory and clinical components, the final course grade is typically calculated as follows (unless otherwise specified in the syllabus):

+- 80% from exam or theory grades - 20% from clinical assignments

+In order to pass the course, students must achieve a minimum average of 77% on all exams and/or theory-based assessments.
+The clinical assignment portion (20%) will only be added to the final grade after the 77% exam average has been met.

-In addition, students must satisfactorily fulfill clinical objectives and/or laboratory objectives to satisfactorily complete nursing courses with a clinical component.
+In addition, students must satisfactorily meet all clinical and/or laboratory objectives to successfully complete nursing courses with a clinical component.

-Progression from one course to another is contingent upon successful completion of each prerequisite course.
+Progression from one course to the next is contingent upon successful completion of all prerequisite coursework.